MarkusPic/intensity_duration_frequency_analysis/README.md

                         (in minutes) to the duration steps which will be calculated
-  --export_table        get a table of the most frequent used values
+  --export_table        get a table of the most frequent used values --unix                export the csv files with a "," as separator and a "."
+                        as decimal sign.
 ```

 # Example